This post is based on Ben Linders' blog

 We've already written about the challenges and opportunities of distributed #Agile software & we've even interviewed top-notch #Agile groundbreakers and thought-leaders like Diana Larsen, Heidi Araya, Linda Rising & Many more.
 During that time we've collected a series of points to have in consideration for running Agile Retrospectives in remote teams.

-You may not have a physical board available for your remote team, which is actually pretty good tool for Retrospectives, but you can use an online Retrospective template, or a digital board.
+You may not have a physical board available for your remote team, which is actually a pretty good tool for Retrospectives, but you can use an online Retrospective template, or a digital board.
 Whatever works best.
 Even a Google Docs will do the trick for experienced teams.

 During the retrospective session, you'll need to use a video conference tool, like Skype or Hangout so that the team members can hear and see each other (this is important).

 As a whiteboard, you'll need a collaborative real-time editor like Google Docs or Microsoft OneDrive.
 If you're using Atlassian's products, you can take advantage of the Agile Retrospectives for Confluence app (Or the Jira version if your team uses Jira), a great real-time collaboration tool built specifically to have Retrospectives in remote teams.